SF-WDI-LABS/browser-game/README.md

 * Make sure your stylesheet and JavaScript files are linked in `index.html` (sanity check them!), and also include the CDNs you'll be using (e.g. Bootstrap, jQuery).

-## Project Options
+## Requirements

-Pick one of the following games to develop.
-Each game will have the following core requirements:
+Pick one of the following games to develop: racing game, battleship, connect 4, memory.

+Each game will have the following core requirements.

+### Core Requirements

 **A user should be able to...**

 * See a beautiful **game board** on the page
 * **Reset the game** / start a new round
+* See when the game is finished or won

 **Technically, your game should include...***

 * jQuery for listening to events and/or modifying the DOM

+### Bonus Features

 Please also attempt at least one bonus feature (or come up with your own!).
-You must complete all **core** requirements above before moving on to bonuses.
+You must complete all **core** requirements above, and all core requirements of the game you choose, before moving on to bonuses.

 Some bonus ideas for any game are: